ilaksono/scheduler/README.md

 **The following hooks can be found in /src/hooks:**

 - `useApplicationData()`: returns parent state for Application, and methods to create/delete interviews to pass in child components
-- `useVisualMode()`: returns an instance of state - transition method, and current mode for each appointment article
+- `useVisualMode()`: returns an instance of state - transition method, current mode, and history array for each appointment article

 ## Dependencies